2018 - 2019 Officers

-Grant, from Perry County PA, is a junior Meteorology major at Millersville University minoring in both Mathematics and Emergency Management.
+Grant, from Perry County PA, is a senior Meteorology major at Millersville University minoring in Mathematics.
 In addition to AMS, Grant is involved in Weather Watch and Campus Weather Service as well as numerous music organizations at Millersville.
 He also can be found working as a Student Ambassador and an Orientation Leader for the University.
 One of his favorite experiences through our Meteorology program has been engaging in student research during SEAR-MAR and flying on the University of Wyoming King Air.
 Grant hopes to pursue a career in government, private sector, broadcast meteorology, or even education.
-He is excited for the 2017-18 year in AMS and is looking forward to all of the fun and incredible opportunities ahead.
+He is excited for the 2017-18 year in AMS and is looking forward to all of the fun and incredible opportunities ahead for our students

-Adam is a sophomore Meteorology major with minors in mathematics and emergency management at Millersville University.
-He is originally from Union County in northeast New Jersey, but moved to Newark, Delaware in 2011.
-Before coming to Millersville, Adam was very active in his high school as a stage manager for the musical and play productions; his other commitments included Science Olympiad, Math League, and National Honor Society.
-At Millersville, he is involved with the International Association of Emergency Managers Club, the University Honors College, Campus Weather Service, and WxChallenge.
+Adam is a junior Meteorology major with minors in mathematics and environmental hazards and emergency management at Millersville University.
+He is originally from the town of Cranford in northeast New Jersey, but moved to Newark, Delaware in 2011.
+At Millersville, he is involved with the International Association of Emergency Managers chapter, the University Honors College, Campus Weather Service, and WxChallenge.
 Adam also enjoys working at the Winter Visual and Performing Arts Center as a stage manager for various concerts and recitals.

 Adam's hobbies include piano, soccer, traveling, hiking, and hanging out with friends.
-His meteorological interests include severe weather forecasting, radar meteorology, and society's perception and interpretation of weather forecasts.
+His meteorological interests include severe weather forecasting and research, as well as society's perception and interpretation of weather forecasts.
 Adam is a Hollings Scholar with the class of 2018 and participated in the 2018 Undergraduate Leadership Workshop sponsored by the National Center for Atmospheric Research in Boulder, CO.
 He plans to attend graduate school and pursue a career at NOAA as a forecaster or researcher.
 Adam served as treasurer of the IAEM chapter last year and is very excited to bring his experience and expertise to serve the AMS chapter this year.

 Dr. Richard Clark